CMSgov/bluebutton-web-server/ops/containers/README.md

 ## testing

-Ensure you have your launch.json updated to the following:
+Ensure you have your launch.json within the .vscode folder at the project's root directory updated to the following:
+  * Create a launch.json if it is not there

 ```bash
 	{